kevinpet/bender/README.markdown

 ## License

 MIT license.
-I will likely come back some time in the future to clarify that you shouldn't have to include a copyright notice in minified versions (indeed, I've set it up to build this way).
+I will likely come back some time in the future to clarify that you shouldn't have to include a full copyright notice in minified versions (indeed, I've set it up to build this way).

 Copyright (c) 2011 Kevin Dempsey Peterson